 Conversations, Not Just Conversions.
 All Christians should be engaging in meaningful conversations with non-Christians.
 However, not every conversation leads to an instant conversion.
 Some plant, some water, and some harvest.
 We're teaching students to value planting and watering in addition to harvesting.

 Culture Making.
-Christianity has, in many ways, lost it's influence in culture and has given way to anti-Christian advances in the sciences, art, economics, philosophy, etc. Christians seem to regularly condemn culture, critique culture, copy culture, and/or consume culture but rarely are we creating culture.
+Christianity has, in many ways, lost influence in culture and has given way to anti-Christian advances in the sciences, the arts, economics, philosophy, etc. As Andy Crouch says, Christians seem to regularly condemn culture, critique culture, copy culture, and/or consume culture but rarely are we creating culture.
 We're teaching students to understand and value their roles as culture makers.

 Unity in Essentials, Liberty in Non-Essentials, and Charity in Everything.
-We do not require our board, staff, or students to hold strict positions on secondary or non-essential Christian doctrines.
-We adhere to the essential doctrines of Christianity (or "Mere Christianity" as C.S.
-Lewis put it) and we're teaching students to embrace unity with brothers and sisters of different Christian traditions.
+We do not require our board, staff, speakers, or students to hold strict positions on secondary or non-essential Christian doctrines.
+We all adhere to the essential doctrines of Christianity, or "Mere Christianity" as C.S.
+Lewis put it, and we're teaching students to embrace unity with brothers and sisters of different Christian traditions.

 God’s Role In Saving and Sanctifying.
 Supernatural convincing and convicting power comes from The Holy Spirit.
 However, God entrusts us with opportunities to participate in this mysterious process.
 We're teaching students to see that, in those moments, we should do our best to be good stewards of the truth.